 Variations on this strawberry smoothie

 This smoothie is adaptable and easy to adjust with different ingredients.
 You can replace the strawberries with another frozen berry (blackberries are great), throw in a handful of spinach, add a banana, or use orange juice instead of milk.
+You can even give it a boost of protein by adding cottage cheese (like we do in these Cottage Cheese Smoothies).
 The smoothie of possibilities!

 - 2 cups frozen strawberries 250 g